What is Veganism?

 Are we eating healthy?

-We don’t have to sacrifice other living beings, the planet and our health just for our appetite.
-There are lots of other options available in the market nowadays.
-Maybe we should opt for the better.
-Maybe it’s time for us to check the labels.
+There are numerous different options on the market nowadays.
+So perhaps we should go for the better.
+Perhaps it’s time to check the labels.

 These are the reasons why I became vegan.

-If you want to know more, just click the link to help you get started:
+If you want to know more, just click these links to get started: